-Our mission is to help keep people and pets together in Ontario through community programs, humane education and financial assistance.
+Our mission is to keep people and pets together in Ontario through community programs, humane education and financial assistance.

 We do this through:

 – The development and implementation of community programs that allow people to keep their pets instead of re-homing them